elzako/prestr-web/docs/TYPESENSE_INTEGRATION.md

-# MeiliSearch Integration
+# Typesense Integration

 ## Overview

-The AddSlideModal component has been updated to use MeiliSearch for searching and browsing slides, leveraging the existing search infrastructure already in place for the main search feature.
+The AddSlideModal component has been updated to use Typesense for searching and browsing slides, leveraging the existing search infrastructure already in place for the main search feature.

 ## Implementation Details